paseo-network/runtimes/.github/ISSUE_TEMPLATE/runtime-upgrade---upgrade-title-version-.md

 ## Preparation

-- [ ] **Upgrade Proposal Review**: Confirm that the upgrade proposal has been fully reviewed and approved.
+- [ ] **Upgrade Proposal Review**: Confirm that the core team agreed on the upcoming Runtime Upgrade.
-- [ ] **Impact Analysis Completed**: Assess and document the expected impact of the upgrade on existing systems and users.
+- [ ] **Impact Analysis Completed**: Which would be the impact of this Runtime Upgrade?.
 - [ ] **Communication Plan**: Draft and approve the communication plan for the upgrade.

 ## Pre-Upgrade

 - [ ] **Schedule Upgrade Window**: Decide on and communicate the upgrade window to all stakeholders.
+Use always CET Timezone for scheduling or communicating deadlines.
 - [ ] **Notify Stakeholders**: Distribute the communication plan through all relevant channels.
 - [ ] **Prepare Upgrade Guide**: Ensure detailed upgrade instructions are available and easy to follow.
 - [ ] **Validator Coordination**: Confirm that validators are informed and prepared for the upgrade.